Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Numerical examples

-We have run the same initial condition \eqref{IC} with 100 points, until time $T=1$ with the 2 waves model we have considered.The first order (O1), second order (O2), third order (O3), second order with non linear stabilisation (O2M), and third order with non linear stabilisation (O3M) are displayed on figure \ref{buck:1}, together with a reference solution computed with 1000 points and the first order scheme: remember that this corresponds to the Lax Friedrichs scheme, and it satisfies all entropy inequalities.
+We have run the simulations with 100 spatial points, until time $T=1$, with the 2 waves model we have considered.
+The first order (O1), second order (O2), fourth order (O4), second order with non linear stabilisation (O2M), and fourth order with non linear stabilisation (O4M) are displayed in figure \ref{buck:1}, together with a reference solution computed with 1000 points and the first order scheme: remember that this corresponds to the Lax Friedrichs scheme, and it satisfies all entropy inequalities.
 This guaranties that the scheme converges.
 The non linearly stabilized solution have a correct behavior.